Transfer a business as a going concern (VAT Notice 700/9)

 7.1 Trading activities after a business is transferred

-7.3 Examples of different types of business
+7.3 What will be a different type of business

 8. Property letting business - statement of practice

-See paragraph 2.5.
+See paragraph 2.4.

 This statement of practice about nominee buyers acquiring legal title is optional and may only be applied by persons transferring an interest in land to a person who’s a nominee for a named beneficial owner.
 The option is not available if the nominee is acting for an undisclosed beneficial owner.